-- are made in secret; - extend to their relatives or friends; - where, in relation to hospitality and events, Nature Parks will already be sufficiently represented to meet its business needs; or - are non-token offers without a legitimate business reason. - c) Refuse bribes and report bribery attempts to the Chief Executive Officer or the Board Chair.
-The Chief Executive Officer or Board Chair must notify the Independent Broad-based Anti-corruption Commission (IBAC) of any matter which they believe on reasonable grounds may be corrupt conduct or, if appropriate, notify Victoria Police of a suspected offence. - d) Return any non-token gift offered where it is likely to bring yourself or Nature Parks into disrepute or represents a conflict of interest. - e) Refuse repeat or multiple token or non-token offers from the same person or organisation, as this can generate a stronger perception that you could be influenced and could reasonably be seen as adding up to a conflict of interest or may lead to reputational damage.
+- a) Do not solicit gifts, benefits or hospitality for themselves or for others. - b) Refuse all offers of gifts, benefits or hospitality that: - are money, items used in a similar way to money, or items easily converted to money; - give rise to an actual, potential or perceived conflict of interest, including from people or organisations with whom a Board Member or employee is likely to make decisions involving tender processes, procurement or revenue contracts, enforcement or regulation, licensing, grants, sponsorship, or from current or prospective suppliers; - may adversely affect their standing as a public official or which may bring the Nature Parks into disrepute; - are made in secret; - · extend to their relatives or friends; - where, in relation to hospitality and events, Nature Parks will already be sufficiently represented to meet its business needs; or - are non-token offers without a legitimate business benefit. - c) Refuse bribes and report bribery attempts to the Chief Executive Officer or the Board Chair.
+The Chief Executive Officer or Board Chair must notify the Independent Broad-based Anti-corruption Commission (IBAC) of any matter which they believe on reasonable grounds may be corrupt conduct or, if appropriate, notify Victoria Police of a suspected offence. - d) Return any non-token gift offered where it is likely to bring yourself or Nature Parks into disrepute or represents a conflict of interest. - e) Be aware of receiving multiple token or non-token offers from the same person or organisation, as this can generate a stronger perception that you could be influenced. - f) Refuse repeat offers from the same source it they create a conflict of interest or may lead to reputational damage.